China's Xi strongly backs Afghanistan at regional conference

 Although it has yet to recognize the Taliban government, China has moved quickly to shore up its ties with the radical Islamic group.

-A month before the Taliban took power, Foreign Minister Wang Yi hosted a high-powered delegation from the group for a July 28, 2021, meeting in the Chinese port city of Tianjin.
-Wang referred to the group as “pivotal” force important to peace and reconstruction in Afghanistan.
+A month before the Taliban took power, Wang hosted a high-powered delegation from the group for a July 28, 2021, meeting in the Chinese port city of Tianjin.
+He referred to the group as “pivotal” force important to peace and reconstruction in Afghanistan.

 On that and other occasions, Chinese have pushed the Taliban for assurances they will not permit operations within Afghanistan’s borders by members of China’s Turkic Muslim Uyghur minority intent on overthrowing Chinese rule in their native region of Xinjiang.